Aliases for SSRP1 Gene

 GeneCards Summary for SSRP1 Gene

 SSRP1 (Structure Specific Recognition Protein 1) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include chromatin binding.
-An important paralog of this gene is TOX2.
+Among its related pathways are Chromatin Regulation / Acetylation and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
+An important paralog of this gene is TOX4.

 UniProtKB/Swiss-Prot for SSRP1 Gene